sagemath/more-sagemath-tutorials/Symmetric_functions_tutorial.rst

 .. end of output

-The parentheses are not mandatory.
-For example m[] works.
+For non-empty partitions, the parentheses are not mandatory.
+For example the following works.

 ::